-1) Study roadmap (how this will evolve)
+1) Development roadmap (how this evolves)

-Stage A — Prototype & supervision demos (now)
+Stage A — Safety foundation (now)

-Stage B — Feasibility pilot (partner-led)
+Stage B — Attunement pilot (partner-led)

-- Test: usability, acceptability, safety comprehension, and engagement.
+- Test usability, acceptability, safety comprehension, and engagement.

-Stage C — Expanded study / full evaluation
+Stage C — Adaptive core evaluation

 2) Contact schedule concept (user-paced)